ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 Please hold in mind that InfluxDB aggregates on "rounded time boundaries" (see https://docs.influxdata.com/influxdb/v0.11/troubleshooting/frequently_encountered_issues/#understanding-the-time-intervals-returned-from-group-by-time-queries)

 InfluxDB is very strict when it comes to data types.
 This has effects for aggregator functions, e.g.:
-* average (MEAN) can not be used for boolean values (true/false), only MIN or MAX works here
+* average (MEAN) cannot be used for boolean values (true/false), only MIN or MAX works here
-* average (MEAN) can not be used for string values (text), no aggregator makes sense here at all
+* average (MEAN) cannot be used for string values (text), no aggregator makes sense here at all
 * ...

 ## Custom queries